The Preisach graph and longest increasing subsequences: The Preisach graph

 \begin{rem} Using the $\U-\D$ symmetry mentioned already in Remark~\ref{rem:UDsym}, an alternative algorithm to construct the Preisach graph consists in considering the sequence of permutations $\tilde\rho^{(n)}=(\rho_1,\ldots,\rho_n)$, for $n=1,\ldots,N$.
-At step $n$ we attach a subloop of the current graph to its lower endpoint to obtain the graph at step $n+1$.
+At step $n$ we attach a copy of a subloop of the current graph at its lower endpoint to obtain the graph at step $n+1$.
 See Figure~\ref{Fig3} for an illustration for the permutation $\rho=(2,4,3,1)$. \end{rem}